Alexandru Papadopol-Calimah: Origins and early life

 Papadopol-Calimah was born in Tecuci, Moldavia, which was at the time a tributary state of the Ottoman Empire.
 Through his mother Eufrosina (died 1878), he was a member of the Callimachi family, linking him to both Moldavian boyardom and Phanariote aristocracy of Istanbul.
-According to his own research, the Callimachis were originally from Orhei County in Bessarabia; this claim was rejected by historian Alexandru D. Xenopol, who suggests instead that they were from Bukovina, but validated later on by genealogist Ștefan S. Gorovei.
+According to his own research, the Callimachis were originally from Orhei County in Bessarabia; this claim was rejected by historian Alexandru D. Xenopol, who suggests instead that they were from Bukovina, but was validated later on by genealogist Ștefan S. Gorovei.
 Alexandru belonged to the fully Hellenized mainline of that clan, the more junior Callimachis having endured as Moldavian and Romanian; his grandfather was Scarlat Callimachi, who was thrice the Prince of Moldavia, between 1806 and 1819, also serving briefly as Prince of Wallachia in 1821.
 This also made him great-grandson of Prince Alexander Callimachi, and great-great-grandson of Prince John Theodore Callimachi; his uncles included Prince Constantine Mourouzis and John Callimachi, Dragoman of the Fleet.
 Scarlat's wife, and Alexandru's grandmother, was the daughter of Wallachian Prince Nicholas Mavrogenes.

 Prince Scarlat is described by historian Sorin Iftimi as "the most Hellenized among the Callimachis' progeny, though he was [also] proud of mentioning his Romanian roots."
 Deposed by his Ottoman overlords during the Greek War of Independence, he was exiled, with his entire family, to Bolu, where he died ("poisoned and decapitated"); the surviving Callimachis were allowed passage back to Moldavia in 1825.
 Meanwhile, Dragoman John had been executed for supporting the Filiki Eteria, leading Papadopol-Calimah's maternal cousins to seek a permanent refuge in the Russian Empire.
 Scandal followed shortly after, when Eufrosina fell in love with their ship captain, Nicephorus (or Nechifor) Papadopol.
 In a 1987 biography, philosopher Ionel Necula proposes that the events took place while the Callimachis were sailing home to Moldavia on Papadopol's ship; he also notes that they remained married into old age, with Alexandru as their only progeny.
 This was subsequently contradicted by archival research, which notes that the couple was married in 1832, and was separated by 1858—when Nicephorus had moved to Kishinev, where he died in 1862.
 Such records also show that Alexandru had a sister, Smaranda Panu-Calimah (1835–1892), as well as two living brothers, Scarlat and Aristide (a fourth Papadopol son, Nechifor, died in childhood).